 The Chainlink project is currently focused on creating a decentralized network of oracles that are compatible with the Bitcoin, Ethereum and Hyperledger blockchains.
 From a technical perspective, the Chainlink system begins with on-chain contracts deployed on the Ethereum blockchain.

 These smart contracts process data requests from network users that want to take advantage of the oracle services Chainlink provides.
 In order to access off-chain data, users submit smart contracts to Chainlink, which then processes these contracts into Chainlink-specific contracts.

 Chainlink smart contracts then perform three functions:

 - Reputation Assessment: Users are able to submit smart contracts with a defined range of parameters, which includes oracle reputation, called a service level agreement.
 Oracles that misbehave and deliver poor data are penalized, as well as taking a reputation hit.
 Oracles themselves bid on requesting contracts.
 Then, once a contract receives a sufficient amount of bids, the service agreement begins.

 - Oracling: Once off-chain oracles are selected, they then execute the agreement and deliver the requested data

 - Aggregation: As a third step, an aggregating contract collects all data delivered by off-chain oracles and then averages it, creating a weighted aggregate answer.

-The second element of the ChainLink solution is a series of off-chain oracle nodes that connect to the Ethereum blockchain.
-At this point in time ChainLink is only able to communicate with Ethereum-based smart contracts, but the ChainLink team aim to shift to a blockchain-agnostic solution in future.
+The second element of the Chainlink solution is a series of off-chain oracle nodes that connect to the Ethereum blockchain.
+At this point in time Chainlink is only able to communicate with Ethereum-based smart contracts, but the Chainlink team aims to shift to a blockchain-agnostic solution in the future.

-For more information on ChainLink, including current price, market cap, technical information and social media links, check out our Chainlink coin profile.Posted In: Coin Intros
+For more information on Chainlink, including current price, market cap, technical information and social media links, check out our Chainlink coin profile.Posted In: Coin Intros